georgiee/origami/LOG.md

 + Create your own polygon list class and make the most basic function (containsIndex to find a vertex) returning wrong results
 + I read this down the rabbit hole: Plane with normal and cosntant is called http://mathworld.wolfram.com/HessianNormalForm.html
 + `if(index)` bite me as index could and should be zero and this test was intended as an undefined test 🤦‍♀️

+## Ideas
++ Rendering: Vertex displacement in shader.
+To get some noise into the model.